openstack/python-openstackclient/doc/source/backwards-incompatible.rst

 8. `region` commands no longer support `url`

-  The Keystone team removed support for thr `url` attribute from the client and server side.
+  The Keystone team removed support for the `url` attribute from the client and server side.
 Changes to the `create`, `set` and `list` commands for regions have been affected.